MPAS-Dev/compass/docs/users_guide/landice/test_groups/ismip6_run.rst

     # Only required if calving_method is set to 'von_mises'
     von_mises_parameter_path = UNKNOWN

+    # Whether facemelting should be included in the runs
+    include_face_melting = True

 Additionally, a user should also include the following options (and possibly others) that will be used for submitting the jobs for each ensemble member (set to appropriate values for their usage situation):